 The Royal College of Psychiatrists are excited to be launching a brand new quality improvement collaborative aimed at supporting mental health care providers to reduce mental health inequalities in their local areas.
 This collaborative, part of the RCPsych Equality Action Plan, is a fantastic opportunity for organisations to access expert support and guidance to tackle a difficult but extremely important area in the push for better mental health care for all.

-Participating organisations will receive support to implement the Advancing Mental Health Equality resource using a tried and tested quality improvement methodology.
+Participating organisations will receive support to implement the Advancing Mental Health Equality (AMHE) resource using a tried and tested quality improvement methodology.
 Organisations that subscribe to the programme will receive: